Raynaud’s Phenomenon: Causes, Symptoms and Solutions

 It is important to detoxify any environmental toxins from your body.
 There are many organs of detoxification, including the liver and gallbladder, skin, lymphatic system, lungs, and kidneys.
 It is important to support all of these detoxification organs to eliminate toxins and improve your health.
 Juicing, coffee enemas, sauna, lymphatic cleansing, physical exercise, breathing exercises, and regular bowel movements are all pathways to eliminate toxins.

-To support the detoxification of chemicals from your body, we recommend adding BioActive Carbon Foundation to your protocol.
-BioActive Carbon Foundation is a bioactive carbon product that works systemically throughout your body.
-It binds to viruses, radiation, and chemicals and works to remove environmental toxins from the body.
+To support the detoxification of chemicals from your body, we recommend adding bioactive carbons such as fulvic and humic acid to your protocol.
+Bioactive carbons work systemically throughout your body and bind to viruses, radiation, and chemicals and works to remove environmental toxins from the body.

 10. Avoid Vasoconstrictors